Prompt engineering for empathic voice interfaces

 - Perplexity Labs: Try different models, including open-source LLMs, to evaluate their responses and their latency.

-- Prompt engineering guide: an open-source guide from DAIR.ai with general methods and advanced techniques for prompting a wide variety of LLMs.
+- Prompt engineering guide: An open-source guide from DAIR.ai with general methods and advanced techniques for prompting a wide variety of LLMs.